-SEER rating and stages will impact how much a compressor replacement cost.
+SEER rating and stages will impact how much a compressor replacement costs.
 The more energy-efficient air conditioners have more moving parts and require more freon and larger compressors than a standard single-stage compressor.

 High SEER Rating

-A multi-stage compressor is nothing like a single-stage AC compressor for several reasons.
-These compressors are enormous in comparison to a single-stage compressor.
-Consider these compressors, not as one compressor but multiples inside one big one.
+Multi-stage compressors are nothing like single-stage AC compressors for several reasons.
+These compressors are enormous in comparison to single-stage compressors.
+Consider these compressors not as one compressor but as multiples inside one big one.
 And you guessed it; a larger, more complicated AC compressor will cost considerably more than a simple single-stage compressor.

-If your system is no longer under warranty and it’s starting to get up there in age, you may want to consider putting the repair money into replacing the entire outdoor unit.
+If your system is no longer under warranty and is starting to get up in age, consider putting the repair money into replacing the entire outdoor unit.
 Many homeowners are surprised to find out that it usually doesn’t cost that much more.

 |AC Size||Replace Compressor||Replace Outdoor Unit|